Epitranscriptome: N6-Methyladenosine (m6A)

 m6A describes the methylation of the nitrogen at position 6 in the adenosine base within mRNA.
 Discovered in 1974, m6A is the most abundant eukaryotic mRNA modification; most mRNAs contain approximately three m6A residues.
 However, some mRNA transcripts do not contain any m6A at all, while others may have 10 or more.
 The term "epitranscriptome" was coined following transcriptome-wide mappings of m6A sites, but does not necessarily exclude other post-transcriptional mRNA modifications.
 How, and in response to what stimulus, the cell endogeneously regulates the level of m6A methylation remains unclear at present.
 However, it is known that the levels of this epitranscriptional mark are dynamically altered during embryonic development.
 Moreover, environmental stimuli such as stress can also alter the levels of m6A.

-The m6A RNA methylomes of different eukaryotic organisms have two common characteristics.
+The m6A mRNA methylomes of different eukaryotic organisms have two common characteristics.
 First of all, the mark is usually found in the R[G > A]m6AC[U>A>C>] or RRm6ACH sequence.
 Secondly, this mark is enriched in specific regions of the transcriptome; it is mostly found close to stop codons, in 3’-UTRs and in long internal exons.
 Nevertheless, m6A levels vary between different RNAs within a cell and between different cell types of the same organism.
 The mechanisms controlling the addition of m6A to some types of RNA have been described, but others remain unknown.

-"Writers," "erasers," and "readers"

-The terms, "writer", "eraser" and "reader" have been associated with RNA modification.
-An "Eraser" is a category of enzymes that demethylate m6A.
-Proteins that recognize and bind to m6A are known as "readers".
-However, some of the mRNA modifications prevent the binding of some RNA binding proteins; these are called "anti-readers".
-The "writers" and "erasers" of the m6A mark are mostly located in nuclear speckles (subnuclear structures enriched in pre-mRNA splicing factors), where mRNA is processed and stored.